Treat yourself to this colorful and delicious Banh Mi Bowl with Vietnamese Peanut Sauce! It’s a fun twist on the classic Banh Mi Sandwich.

 Each component of this yummy bowl adds more flavor, from the fragrant jasmine rice to the spicy jalapenos to the sweet-tart pickled veggies.
 It all works together to create a delicious recipe you won’t be able to resist!

-This Bahn Mi Bowl with Vietnamese Peanut Sauce has a few more steps than my usual recipes, but don’t let that deter you from making it.
+This Banh Mi Bowl with Vietnamese Peanut Sauce has a few more steps than my usual recipes, but don’t let that deter you from making it.
 Each step is very easy, and as long as you’re organized, the recipe should come together quickly.
 (Get more tips after the recipe.)

 - 2 large radishes, julienned